Loading...

 How to consume Omlette without glucose spikes

-Cook your omelette in a small amount of olive oil or add avocado slices on the side.
-Healthy fats can moderate the body's response to carbohydrates.
+Cook your omelet with a little olive oil or add avocado on the side.
+Healthy fats can help moderate blood sugar levels.

 healthspan-mbl